cykl/infoqscraper/README.md

 * build a movie including the slides and the audio track from the resources

 The project is split in two part; a reusable library and a command line interface.
-Only Python 2 is currently supported since PIL is not yet available for Python 3.
+Only Python 2.6 or later is currently supported since PIL is not yet available for Python 3.

 # Install